ccp4/dimple/index.md

     $ dimple my.mtz apo.pdb my-other.pdb 4uqi output-dir

-DIMPLE will do what it can to quickly return a refined model, pointing to unmodelled electron density blobs -- potential ligand sites.
+DIMPLE will do what it can to quickly return a refined model and difference density map pointing to unmodelled electron density blobs -- potential ligand sites.

 Simplifying a bit: